blueisfresh/focusly/docs/secondapproach.md

-You're absolutely right that having a `useState` inside the `layout` would force it to become a client component.
-This is problematic because layouts in Next.js are designed to be server components by default for better performance.
-So, yes, we need to reconsider how to manage the state effectively while respecting these architectural constraints.

----

 ### Can We Use an `App` Component?

 Yes, we can!
 The idea is to use an **`App` component** as a client-side entry point for managing state.
 This would handle the state (like the `rows` array) and act as a parent component for `Table` and other components like `TaskModal`.